itischrisd/itis-NAI/README.md

   NAI (Artificial Intelligence Tools)
 </h1>

-Repository that contains solutions to the exercises for the NAI (Artificial Intelligence Tools) extracurricular projects and implementations, taught by Marcin Sydow during studies on [PJAIT](https://www.pja.edu.pl/en/).
+Repository that contains solutions to the exercises, as well as computational tasks generators, for the NAI (Artificial Intelligence Tools) extracurricular projects and implementations, taught by Marcin Sydow during studies on [PJAIT](https://www.pja.edu.pl/en/).

 The following code is distributed under the [GPLv3](./LICENSE).